Skip to content

 setNiceErrorLogger({ warn: myLogger.warn, debug: myLogger.debug, error: myLogger.error });

-The headline @nice-code/error surface is what most apps need.
-Lower-level helpers — wire-format inspection, the err_cast_not_nice fallback domain, isNiceErrorObject, context-state types — live behind an explicit subpath for libraries built on top of nice-error:
+The main @nice-code/error surface is all most apps need.
+The lower-level helpers — inspecting the wire format, the err_cast_not_nice fallback domain, isNiceErrorObject, context-state types — sit behind a separate subpath, meant for libraries built on top of nice-error:

 import { isNiceErrorObject, err_cast_not_nice } from "@nice-code/error/internal";